Ever thought about sailing in The Whitsundays? This is for you

 From sailing virgin to old sea dog, just about anyone can be captain (or pirate) of their own vessel.
-Hire a skipper from one of the many boat operators like Sunsail and they’ll have a qualified guide sail you and your crew around or, hire your own vessel from operators like Go Bareboating.
+Hire a skipper to sail you and your crew around or, hire your own vessel from operators like Go Bareboating.

 I’m king of the world!